ianchzhu/ianchzhu/README.md

 - 👋 Hi, I’m @ianchzhu
-- 👀 I’m interested in ...CODING AND HACKING
+- 👀 I’m interested in ...CODING
 - 🌱 I’m currently learning ...
-CODING AND HACKING
+PYTHON & HTML
-- 💞️ I’m looking to collaborate on ...CODING AND HACKING
+- 💞️ I’m looking to collaborate on ...
+PYTHON
-- 📫 How to reach me ...ian.chzhu.space.code@tuta.io
+- 📫 How to reach me ... vfd9654@yeah.net

 <!---
 ianchzhu/ianchzhu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.